syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/how-to/redirect-to-home-page.md

 ---
 layout: post
-title: Redirect To Home Page in Syncfusion ##Platform_Name## Pdfviewer Component
+title: Redirect To Home Page in EJ2 ASP.NET MVC PDF Viewer | Syncfusion
-description: Learn here all about Redirect To Home Page in Syncfusion ##Platform_Name## Pdfviewer component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Redirect To Home Page in ASP.NET MVC PDF Viewer component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Redirect To Home Page
-publishingplatform: ##Platform_Name##
+publishingplatform: ej2-asp-core-mvc
 documentation: ug
 ---